DanielSharkov/svelte-router/README.md

 * `window` should usually be assigned the [browser object model](https://www.w3schools.com/js/js_window.asp) but can also be used for testing and debugging purposes.

+* `basePath` is an optional field which has the same principle as the HTML `<Base>` tag.
+It acts like a prefix to the paths.
+It's useful in cases like hosting on GitHub Pages, where the base URL is always `https://<username>.github.io/<repo-name>` and the base path therefor always is `/<repo-name>`.

 * a route name is required to be unique and is allowed to contain `a-z`, `A-Z`, `0-9`, `-`, `_` and `.`